Widescreen, flatscreen, curved, 3D, HD, Full HD, 4K HDR. What's the next thing you'll find appended to this recent list of television evolution? 8K.

 The real justification for 8K comes down to growing demand for size.
 People are buying bigger TVs and are happy to have bigger TVs in their homes.
 Where 15 years ago you might have had a 28-inch TV, now 55-inch is common; 65-inch and above is where most of the growth in TV sales is expected in the next 5 years.

 You can currently get big 4K HDR TVs - up to about 85 inches - but it's in these larger sizes that the 8K benefits will reside.
 As the screen gets bigger - and you stay sitting in the same place - more pixels means more visible detail.
+Pushing out to 98 inches with 2019 models shows you where 8K is heading.

 It's likely that you'll have Full HD up to 40 inches, 4K up to 60 inches and then 8K above that in the future, so 8K only really applies to those bigger sizes - if the TV is too small, the pixels will be too tightly packed for you to be able to see any difference in the image.